jlperona-teaching/ecs154a-ssii18/syllabus/syllabus.rst

 The final is cumulative.
 It will be 100 minutes long.

+No asking your neighbors for help, and no electronic devices.
 You are allowed to bring one US letter (8.5" x 11") sheet of *handwritten* notes.
+Otherwise, the final is closed-book and closed-note.

 Reading List and Schedule
 -------------------------